jeet1709/HackCovid19/README.md

 4) go to http://127.0.0.1:5000/ on your browser to see the images

+PS:

+1) If some library is not found, please go through requirement.txt file.

-PS:the flask app is working but not fully integrated with the project
+2)the flask app is working but not fully integrated with the project